*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality!

 - They will secrete cytokines to activate more Helper T cells with the same surface receptor protein that’s specific to the antigen.

-- They will clone and differentiate into other T cells – e.g. cytotoxic, memory T cells, suppressor T cells, etc.
+- The cytokines that Helper T cells produce will help clone and activate other T cells – e.g. cytotoxic, memory T cells, suppressor T cells, etc.

 - Etc … Please review the previous section about ‘T Lymphocytes’ to review on all other activities.